 Hearties rejoice!
 When Calls the Heart is back with all new episodes, new storylines, new characters and your favorites!
 In anticipation of its return, we assembled a list of mouth watering recipes we think you will enjoy making, while settling in with the residents of Hope Valley.
-Don't miss the return of When Calls the Heart, premiering, Sunday, March 6 at 8/7c.
+Watch all-new episodes of When Calls the Heart, Sundays at 9/8c.

 - ¼ Cup table salt for brining

 - 3 pounds bone-in chicken pieces (split breasts cut in half crosswise, drumsticks, and/or thighs), trimmed

 - 1 tablespoon pepper

 - 1 teaspoon dried thyme

 - 1 teaspoon dried sage leaves

 - 1 teaspoon table salt

 - Dissolve ¼ cup salt in 1 quart cold water in large container.
 Submerge chicken in brine, cover, and refrigerate for 1 hour.

 - Whisk flour and cornstarch together in large bowl.
 Transfer 1 cup flour mixture to shallow dish; set aside.
 Whisk pepper, white pepper, baking powder, thyme, sage, garlic powder, salt, and cayenne into remaining flour mixture.
 Add ¼ cup water to seasoned flour mixture.
 Rub flour and water together with your fingers until water is evenly incorporated and mixture contains craggy bits of dough.
 Pour 2 cups cold water into medium bowl.